Samyak-Jain-24/my-mp2-project/FP3/README.md

 ### "No storage servers available"
 - Start at least one storage server before creating files
 - Check storage server logs for errors

+### "Connection failed" then "File already exists"
+- Fixed: NM now persists metadata only after successful SS creation.
+If you still see this, run `./cleanup.sh` and restart components.

 ### "Sentence is locked by another user"
 - Wait for other user to complete WRITE operation